BIOS

 Emily Ketterer

-Emily Ketterer is editor at Hannah News Service Indiana, authoring Indiana Education Insight and contributing to Indiana Legislative Insight and Indiana Gaming Insight.
+Emily is editor at Hannah News Service Indiana, authoring Indiana Education Insight and contributing to Indiana Legislative Insight and Indiana Gaming Insight.
 Emily grew up south of Indianapolis in Whiteland and graduated from Franklin College with a bachelor’s degree in multimedia journalism and public relations.
 Prior to joining Hannah, she was news editor at the Johnson County Daily Journal and the State House reporter for the Indianapolis Business Journal.

 Emily has received numerous awards for her work in journalism from the Hoosier State Press Association and the Society of Professional Journalists, and she won a regional Emmy for her work as assistant producer on the Franklin College/WFYI documentary “The Children’s Crusade Revisited: Slaughterhouse-Five at 50.”